martinjrobins/diffsol/book/src/primer/population_dynamics.md

 \mathbf{y}(0) = \begin{bmatrix} 1 \\\\ 1 \end{bmatrix}
 \\]

-Let's solve this system of ODEs using the Diffsol crate.
+Let's solve this system of ODEs using the diffsol crate.
 First we will define a few types to set our matrix type (dense `nalgebra` with f64), the linear solver type (`nalgebra` LU, only used for the BDF solver below), and our DiffSL JIT backend (`cranelift`, only used for the DiffSL problem definition).

 ```rust,ignore